nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_admission_details.md

 {% include custom/section.warnbanner.html %}

-## Admission Details Content##
+## Admission Details Section Content##
-The Admission details section carries information about the patient's admission such as:
+The Admission details section carries information about the patient's admission, items in bold are subheadings and should be formatted as such in any html sent:

 - **Admission method** How the patient was admitted to hospital.
 Eg: elective, emergency, maternity, transfer, etc.